 Financial Services

-- High-Value Roles: Financial advisors, risk analysts, digital banking leaders
+- High-value roles: Financial advisors, risk analysts, digital banking leaders

 Creative Industries

-- High-Value Roles: Creative directors, content strategists, experience designers
+- High-value roles: Creative directors, content strategists, experience designers

 - Impact: 52% higher campaign effectiveness when creative teams include members with both artistic and analytical skills